ChristineCao/WebLinksApp/README.md

 5. Unzip the file links.zip into a folder for example C:\test\links

-6. In the directory C:\test\links

-to run the app:
+6. In the directory C:\test\links to run the app:

 C:\test\links>java -cp target\links-0.0.1-SNAPSHOT.jar io.christine.links.App http://www.google.com

-to run unit testing:
+7. In the directory C:\test\links to run unit testing:

 C:\test\links>mvn test